hjlarry/flask-shop/README.md

-# flask shop
+# Flask Shop - An Amazing Project

 ## Introduction
-This project is a front page copy of [saleor](https://github.com/mirumee/saleor) old version, but write with flask.
+This project is a front page copy of [saleor](https://github.com/mirumee/saleor) old version, but written with flask.
-It havn`t complete yet.
+It hasn't completed yet.

 ## ScreenShot